MicrosoftEdge/WebView2Feedback/specs/NonClientHitTestKind.md

     /// The method returns:
     ///     -COREWEBVIEW2_HIT_TEST_RESULT_CAPTION: when point corresponds to
-    ///         a region (HTML element) within the WV with
+    ///         a region (HTML element) within the WebView2 with
     ///         app-region: drag CSS style set
     ///     -COREWEBVIEW2_HIT_TEST_RESULT_CLIENT: when point corresponds to
     ///         a region (HTML element) within the WV without